 - Baking Powder

-How to Make Chocolate Baked Oats
+How to Make Chocolate Baked Oatmeal

 You will love making these healthy baked oats for a weekend brunch or meal prep for the week.
 It only takes 10 minutes to whip up this tasty meal to throw in the oven.

-In a large mixing bowl, add all dry ingredients (except chocolate chips) and stir to combine.
+Step 1: In a large mixing bowl, add all dry ingredients (except chocolate chips) and stir to combine.

-In a medium sized mixing bowl, add eggs and yogurt and whisk together.
+Step 2: In a medium sized mixing bowl, add eggs and yogurt and whisk together.
 Next, add all other wet ingredients and mix well.

-Pour the bowl of dry ingredients into the bowl of wet ingredients.
+Step 3: Pour the bowl of dry ingredients into the bowl of wet ingredients.
 Stir to combine.
 Add chocolate chips and fold into the mixture.

-Finally, pour the mixture into the prepared baking dish.
+Step 4: Pour the mixture into the prepared baking dish.
 Make sure the mixture is evenly spread out in the dish.
 I also like to sprinkle additional chocolate chips on top before baking.

-Bake in the oven for 30-35 minutes until the middle of the oats have set.
+Step 5: Bake in the oven for 30-35 minutes until the middle of the oats have set.
 You will know when the oats have set when a toothpick or butter knife comes out clean from the center.
 My oven cooks chocolate baked oatmeal perfectly in 33 minutes.

 Let chocolate baked oats cool for 5-10 minutes before slicing and serving.